Petite Sirah /

 the same as the lackluster French variety known as durif,

-a cross of peloursin, yet another unremarkable variety,
+a cross of peloursin, yet another unheralded variety,

 with the true syrah.
+This theory was proven by DNA testing in the late 1990's.
 A French nurseryman, Dr. François

-Durif, trying to breed natural resistance to powdery
+Durif, trying to breed-in natural resistance to powdery

 of durif to produce distinguished, high quality wines in France

 effectively nullified the value of its mildew-free attribute,

 especially since the grape's compact clusters left this variety

 Linda Vista Winery owner Charles McIver introduced durif to California in 18841, planting cuttings of it and other French varieties at his Mission San Jose vineyard.
 He was most likely the first to call the variety "Petite Sirah".

 Petite sirah was a popular grape during the period of National Prohibition, because its tough skins held up well for cross-country shipping to the "home" winemaking markets.
 After Repeal in 1933, petite sirah and alicante bouschet together made up more than 2⁄3 of all vineyard plantings in Napa Valley.